rajpurkarlab/cheXlocalize/README.md

 <a name="download"></a>
 ## Download data

-You may run the scripts in this repo using your own predicted and ground-truth segmentations, or you may run them on the CheXlocalize dataset.
+You may run the scripts in this repo using your own heatmaps/annotations/segmentations, or you may run them on the CheXlocalize dataset.

-If you'd like to use the CheXlocalize dataset, download (1) the validation set Grad-CAM heat maps, (2) the validation set ground-truth raw radiologist annotations, (3) the validation set ground-truth pixel-level segmentations here: (TODO: ADD LINK).
+Download the CheXlocalize dataset here [TODO: add link].
+You'll find:

+* `CheXpert-v1.0/valid/`: validation set CXR images
+* `CheXpert-v1.0/valid.csv`: validation set ground-truth labels
+* `gradcam_heatmaps_val/`: validation set DenseNet121 + Grad-CAM heatmaps
+* `gt_annotations_val.json`: validation set ground-truth raw radiologist annotations
+* `gt_segmentations_val.json`: validation set ground-truth pixel-level segmentations

-If you'd like to use your own heatmaps, annotations, and/or segmentations, see the relevant sections below for the expected data formatting.
+If you'd like to use your own heatmaps/annotations/segmentations, see the relevant sections below for the expected data formatting.

 <a name="heatmap_to_segm"></a>
 ## Generate segmentations from saliency method heatmaps